-- Be prepared. - Know the ins and outs of your campus - Know the locations of emergency phones and call boxes. - Memorize Security's contact numbers (save time every second counts!) - Know where fire alarm pulls boxes, fire extinguishers, and first aid kits are located at in all the buildings you frequent.
+- Be prepared. - Know the ins and outs of your campus - Know the locations of emergency phones and call boxes. - Memorize Security's contact numbers (save time every second counts!) - Know where fire alarm pull boxes, fire extinguishers, and first aid kits are located at in all the buildings you frequent.

-Fire Extinguishers

-Understand the diverse types and how to use them.
+Fire Extinguishers: Understand the different types and how to use them.

-Fire Alarms

-Know where they are on campus, Sound them immediately when a fire is found.
+Fire Alarms: Know where they are on campus, Sound them immediately when a fire is found.

-Quick action saves lives.
+Quick action save lives.

-Fire Exits

-Know where all the fire exits are in your buildings.
+Fire Exits: Know where all the fire exits are in your buildings.

-Stalkers

-If someone is stalking you, report it to Security and local Law Enforcement agencies.
-No contact or protective orders may be taken to keep you safe.
-Making them aware of the situation gives them and you back some control of the situation.
+Stalkers: If someone is stalking you, report it to Security and local Law Enforcement agencies.
+A restraining order or some other action may be taken to keep you safe.
+And it makes them aware of the situation and gives them and you back some of the control of the situation.

-Obscene Phone Calls

-Do not engage an unknown caller in conversation or give out any personal information.
+Obscene Phone Calls: Don't engage an unknown caller in conversation or give out any personal information.
 Keep a record of when the calls are received and what was stated.
 Save any messages that you receive.
 And turn everything over to the proper authorities.

-Walking Around

-Do not walk alone, especially after dark ask for a Security escort or use the Buddy System.
+Walking Around: Don't walk alone, especially after dark ask for a Security escort or use the Buddy System.
 And stay on populated well-lit paths.

-Being Followed

-If you think you are being followed, head toward people, lights, or buildings.
+Being Followed: If you think you are being followed, head toward people, lights, or buildings.

-The Element of Surprise

-Make it tough for someone to take you by surprise, do not let anything distract you or interfere with your vision or hearing.
+The Element of Surprise: Make it tough for someone to take you by surprise, don't let anything distract you or interfere with your vision or hearing.

-Parking Decals must be displayed in all vehicles parked on

-Haywood Community College's property
+Parking Decals must be displayed in all vehicles parked on Haywood Community College's property